Abrahamogbedobor/setting-up-VPNs/README.md

 <img src="https://i.imgur.com/ENKP3g4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Finally, all the browsing histroy on home PC will be routed through the vpn server in Japan.
-For example, re-visiting WHATISMYIPADDRESS.COM to document a third ip address on this lab shows that we now browsing from Tokyo in Japan.
+For example, re-visiting WHATISMYIPADDRESS.COM to document a third ip address on this lab shows that we now browsing from Tokyo in Japan because that is the geographical area the vpn that was choosen.
 </p>
 <br />